Connect with us

 Sheriff Todd Kemp was recorded ordering deputies to use force.
 Four of them corroborated it in depositions.

-Such an explosive revelation might have roiled a community elsewhere in the country and led state or federal to investigate.
+Such an explosive revelation might have roiled a community elsewhere in the country and led state or federal officials to investigate.
 But in Mississippi, it was largely ignored, even after the county paid Mr. Tillman an undisclosed amount to settle his claim.

 There was no news coverage and no state investigation.
-In an interview, Sheriff Kemp said he had turned the case over to the state’s agency.
+In an interview, Sheriff Kemp said he had turned the case over to the state’s police agency.
 But the agency could find no record of having pursued it.

 That is not unusual in Mississippi, where allegations like those leveled against Sheriff Kemp often go nowhere, an investigation by The New York Times and the Mississippi Center for Investigative Reporting at Mississippi Today has found.